When an employer dismisses an employee, they should give them notice of when their job will end.

 - money being deducted for training courses

-- being off work or on furlough
+- being off work

 They may need to get paid other outstanding money, for example bonuses or pay for working overtime.